juanma-ai/vscode-cursor-rules-multirepo/docs/testing.md

 - Contains unit tests for individual components
 - Has `extension.test.ts` for testing the main extension functionality
-- Includes a `utils/` subdirectory likely containing tests for utility functions
+- Includes a `utils/` subdirectory containing tests for utility functions

 ### `suite/`

 - Contains the test suite configuration
 - Has `index.ts` (43 lines) which sets up and organizes test execution

-### `integration/`

-- This directory is currently empty
-- Likely intended for future integration tests that would test the extension in a more realistic environment

 ## Testing Approach